Marcelo Ríos: 1999: Continued success and beginning of injuries

 Ríos maintained a high level throughout 1999, although his game was interrupted by repeated injuries and surgeries.
 This prevented him from defending the points achieved by reaching the final of the Australian Open the previous year, so he fell several places in the rankings.
 He reached the final of the Monte Carlo Masters, but after trailing 4–6, 1–2, he had to retire due to a new injury, handing the tournament to Gustavo Kuerten.
 Ríos subsequently won the Hamburg Masters in a match that lasted more than four hours against Mariano Zabaleta; two weeks later he became champion in Sankt Pölten for the second consecutive time against the same Argentine, who, this time, had to retire during the first set at 4–4.
 In October, he won at Singapore and reached the final in Beijing, losing to Magnus Norman.
 He also reached the quarterfinals at Roland Garros and the Stuttgart Masters.
 Despite many injuries he suffered and surgeries he underwent, Ríos would complete his third consecutive year as a top-ten player, at world No. 9.

 2000: Persistent injuries

-Since 2000 until the end of Ríos' career on the main tour, he was not able to keep up his level of play to the standards he set in the 1990s, as it was marked by repeated and disabling injuries.
+Since 2000 until the end of Ríos' career on the main tour, he was not able to keep up his level of play to the standards he set in the previous decade, as it was marked by repeated and disabling injuries.
 He still won the tournament of Umag, Croatia beating the Argentine Mariano Puerta in the final.
 He also reached the semifinals at the Hamburg Masters losing to Marat Safin.
 Ríos finished the year No. 37 in the world.